DingDongWeenie/DAA-ComArch/README.md

 ## 1. Singly Linked List
-The Singly Linked List is also created in its own class.
-This list stores references to the next node only.
-It contains:
+The Singly Linked List stores items where each one points only to the next item.

-- The `insert_end` method, which adds data to the end of the list.
+- The `insert_end` method adds an item to the end of the list.
-- The `insert_beginning` method, which inserts data at the start of the list.
+- The `insert_beginning` method adds an item at the start.
-- The `insert_at` method, which inserts at a given position.
+- The `insert_at` method inserts an item at a specific position.
-- The `search` method, which looks for a value.
+- The `search` method looks for an item.
-- The `__str__` method, which displays all nodes in the list.
+- The `__str__` method displays all items from start to end.

-The simplicity of singly linked lists makes them easy to work with.
+### Example Use:
+This is ideal for scenarios like navigating through a to-do list or any single-direction task list.
+### Asciinema:
 - [SinglyList Asciinema](https://asciinema.org/a/XnPv5RothJG6UW8gP80BVEgYo)

 ### Quick Code Snippet: